ryedin/site/_development/convox-proxy.md

 $ convox resources proxy mysql-4624
 ```

-Under the hood, this creates an HTTP websocket tunnel through your Rack process that talks to your database via a socket on your local machine.
+Under the hood, this creates an encrypted and secure websocket tunnel through your Rack process that talks to your database via a socket on your local machine.
 In other words, `convox resources proxy` allows you to communicate with your Postgres database (for example) as if it were running on your own machine.

 ### Example